Arrived In Time: AMNVOLT ATS Mini (Updated)

 My first observation is that the box wasn’t half crushed like the prior one, and the instructions seem professionally printed.
 The case fits together without a big crack.
 This is definitely a higher build quality product.
 It came with V1.01 of the firmware.
 And yes, headphones work.
 Yea!
 The front and back printed Quick Start Manual actually names the product.
 AMNVOLT is the manufacturer and ATS MINI is the model name.
 (My former was called a “Mini Radio” or “ESP32 Si4372 Receiver.”
 And according to the ATSMINI page on github, mine is version 3.

 I think the speaker may sound a touch better, but good headphones made a big difference.
 The radio came with Version 1.01 of the firmware, much better than what came on my original that has since been updated to V1.01.
-Firmware is now up to version 2.26.
+As of June 12, I’ve updated my firmware to version 2.27.
+Check here for the latest version.

 In this view the signal to noise display is shown on the bottom.
 An alternate UI selection shows a labeled frequency scale.
 V2.23 also adjusts the boundaries of some of the bands.
 Long fixed is the two MW2 bands, and all the numbered SW bands are replaced by meter bands.
 There is now an option to show additional FM RDS information.